semente/bak/README.md

-# bak --- simple, efficient, and encrypted backups
+# bak -- simple, efficient, and encrypted backups

 The purpose of **bak** is to be a simple, secure, easy to set up, and use backup solution for GNU/Linux.

-Although not tested on BSDs, Mac OS X, cygnus and the like, it should work fine in any machine with *GNU coreutils, bash, rsync and GnuPG* -- feel free to send pull requests to increase compatibility and ease of deploy in systems other than GNU/Linux.
+Although not tested on BSDs, Mac OS X, cygnus and the like, it should work fine in any machine with *GNU coreutils, bash, rsync* and *GnuPG*-feel free to send pull requests to increase compatibility and ease of deploy in systems other than GNU/Linux.

 It is also required that you have a PGP key configured **and know how to handle GnuPG**.